FlorianKrull/CompilerConstructionSS2019/specification.md

     - Type checking can be traced (see `mc_type_check_trace`).
     - Symbol tables can be viewed (see `mc_symbol_table`).
 3. **Control flow graph**
-    - Valid inputs are convert to IR.
+    - Valid inputs are converted to IR.
     - The IR can be printed (see `mc_ir`).
     - The CFG is generated and can be printed in the DOT format (see `mc_cfg_to_dot`).
 4. **Back-end**